 As an F-1 student, you can connect with other students through clubs, organizations, sports, and events.
-Eligible students may also request to work on campus or at one of our satellite locations and participate in training related to their major.
+Eligible students may also request to work on campus—or at one of our satellite locations—and participate in training related to their major.
 You may also request a Social Security Number, a learner's permit or driver's license, and travel home during the summer and semester breaks (spring and winter).

 F-1 students are eligible for Associate of Arts, Associate of Science, Associate of Applied Science, and Associate of Arts in Teaching degrees.

-Nursing and Allied Health Applicants
+Nursing and Allied Health Information

 Out-of-state residents, including F-1 students, will be accepted only if remaining seats exist after all qualified Maryland residents are admitted.
 Click here for more information about program admission requirements.